Laval Senior Academy: Pink in the City Raise Craze

-Laval Senior Academy participates annually in the Pink in the City Raise Craze, a Montréal-based charitable initiative that raises funds and awareness for breast cancer research and support programs, in collaboration with the McGill University Health Centre (MUHC) Foundation.
+Laval Senior Academy participates annually in the Pink in the City Raise Craze, a Montreal-based charitable initiative that raises funds and awareness for breast cancer research and support programs, in collaboration with the McGill University Health Centre (MUHC) Foundation.

 Students engage in “acts of kindness” to earn donations, fostering empathy, volunteerism, and social responsibility.
 The initiative aligns with LSA’s emphasis on community involvement and service learning.

 Other Fundraising Events

 The school hosts a range of light-hearted and community-building fundraisers, including: